szlwzl/fossology/README.md

 docker run -p 8081:80 fossology/fossology
 ```

+To connect to the UI, visit http://IP.ADD.RE.SS/repo - default username/password is fossy/fossy.

 Execution with external database container can be done using Docker Compose.
 The Docker Compose file is located under the `/install` folder can can be run using following command:
 ``` sh